DCPollard94/knossoscemeteries/README.md

 Please cite this compendium as:

-> Pollard, Dominic (2020). *Compendium of R code and data for Family Fortunes: A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
-Accessed 13 Oct 2020.
+> Pollard, Dominic (2021). *Compendium of R code and data for Family Fortunes: A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
+Accessed 21 May 2021.
 Online at <https://doi.org/xxx/xxx>

 ### How to download or install